Monday, June 30, 2008

 The Dalley Windmill Collection...
 Portales, New Mexico

 Anyone who’s traveled on the American Great Plains knows the landscape is dotted with windmills... most of which are still functioning, drawing water for cattle and other livestock.
 In some parts of the country the standard joke is the windmill is the Unofficial State Tree.
-That’s probably true here on The High Plains of New Mexico, as trees of any sort are in very short supply.
+That’s probably true here on The High Plains of

 The Dalley Windmill Collection